arturoBeccar/carbon-credit-feasibility-study/README.md

-# Carbon Credits Startup Feasibility Study
+# Carbon Credits Feasibility Study

 This repository contains all the relevant research data and findings of our feasibility study for a startup dedicated to capturing and selling carbon credits.
 The study is divided into five key areas: